kabasset/EleFourier/doc/parallel_pyFFTW.md

 ## Wrap-up

-Using the proposed `DFT` wrapper, executing forward and backward plans in multiple threads is quite straightforward:
+Using the proposed `DFT` wrapper, executing forward and backward Plans inside multiple threads is quite straightforward:

 ```python
 # Create one plan per shape and per thread